chevah/geck/content/python.rst

     other_bad = "string"
     some_bad = "string 'b' yes"

-* As PEP8 recommend, Don't use '\' to split long lines.
-Wrap long lines is by using Python's implied line continuation inside parentheses, brackets and braces.
+* As PEP8 recommends, don't use '\' to split long lines.
+Wrap long lines by using Python's implied line continuation inside parentheses, brackets and braces.
 More details here: http://www.python.org/dev/peps/pep-0008/#maximum-line-length

-* Multi line split using parentheses, brackets (etc) will follow the normal indentation.
+* Multi-line splits using parentheses, brackets, etc, will follow the normal indentation rules.
 The code might look ugly and then exceptions are allowed.

 * Define all class members at the beginning of class definition.
-  Don't interleave methods and class members definition.
+  Don't interleave methods and class members definitions.
 This should make it easy to identify all class members used by the class.

 * Define all instance members inside the __init__() method.
 This should make